gothicmuppet/soulcalibur6/index.md

 # My review
 SC6 is a prequel that happens between 2 & 3.
+I was not sure about buying the season passes.
 I have issues a few issues at first.

 Cons
 - Nobody has their own unique stages